 Can I create more than one level of parent-child relationships?

 Yes, you can create multiple levels of parent-child relationships.
 However, only the immediate parent and child companies of the record you are on will appear in the Related companies section.

 No. If you associate two companies in a parent-child relationship in HubSpot, that relationship will not sync to Salesforce.
 It is also not possible to sync that relationship from Salesforce.

 How does this impact the contact-company automatic association?

 Parent-child relationships do not affect the automatic association setting.
-If you have multiple companies with the same domain domain and you add a contact with an email domain that matches the company domain name, we will associate that contact with the oldest company in your database.
+If you have multiple companies with the same domain name and you add a contact with an email domain that matches the company domain name, HubSpot will associate that contact with the oldest company in your database.
 Whether that company is a parent or child does not impact this behavior.

 Is there any data transfer between parent and child companies?

-No. Right now, all associated contacts and deals, as well as all activities logged on the company records, will remain on the company record.
+No. All associated contacts and deals, as well as all activities logged on the company records, will remain on the company record.
 There is no data sync between parent and child companies and no data will roll up to the parent company.